MicrosoftDocs/playfab-docs/playfab-docs/data-analytics/legacy/connectivity/creating-AAD-app-for-insights.md

 ms.localizationpriority: medium
 ---

-# Tutorial: Create an Azure Active Directory (AAD) Application to use with Insights
+# Tutorial: Create a Microsoft Entra ID Application to use with Insights

-This tutorial covers creating an Azure Active Directory (AAD) application to use with Insights, which is one of the prerequisites for connecting the following tools with Insights:
+This tutorial covers creating a Microsoft Entra ID application to use with Insights, which is one of the prerequisites for connecting the following tools with Insights:
 * Azure Data Factory (ADF)
 * Grafana
 * Python